Winthrop Kellogg: Bottlenose dolphins

 Kellogg worked closely with Robert Kohler at Florida State's marine laboratory between 1952 and 1956.
 It was with Kohler Kellogg would decide to carry out a project investigating whether dolphins use sonar:

 I got involved with Dr. Kellogg of psychology...One day we went out on his sailboat, and we were just sailing along – he had a beautiful little sailboat – just sailing along and here come the porpoises right up by the bow riding the bow wave...
 He was looking at those things.
 This guy had more sense under his fingernails than I have in my head, you know.
 He was really a sharp nail.
 He looked at the porpoises, and he looked at the water, and we passed a stake or something in the water...And he'd say, "Bob, how do they keep from running into these stakes?
 Or for that matter, from running into the boats."
 And, just joking, I said, "Maybe they have sonar."
 I knew that bats had sonar, and so did he...Kellogg decided by gosh he was going to find out, so he started working on the porpoise problem.

 Characteristic of Kellogg, he did so through experiments and careful observations.
 "The first two papers from the "Porpoise and Sonar" project were published in Science in 1952 and 1953, with Kohler as a co-author."

 Two of the main questions with regard to bottle-nose navigation were whether bottlenose dolphins produce sounds serving as sonar signals and whether they decode the echoes bouncing back.
 To find the answers to these questions, a one-of-a-kind dolphin pool was created off of the Gulf of Mexico coast and two dolphins were obtained.
-He discovered they do produce "rapidly repeated clicking noises and bird-like whistles" (p.
-474).
+He discovered they do produce "rapidly repeated clicking noises and bird-like whistles".
 In addition, via the dolphin's ear structure and related neuroanatomy in conjunction with the upper limit of the dolphin's hearing convinced Kellogg that they do decode the echoes.